SpikeInterface/spikeinterface/doc/modules/core.rst

 handle unsorted waveform cutouts, or *snippets*, which are recorded by some acquisition systems (:py:class:`~spikeinterface.core.BaseSnippets`).

+All classes support:
+  * metadata handling
+  * data on-demand (lazy loading)
-All classes support multiple segments, where each segment is a contiguous piece of data (recording, sorting, events).
+  * multiple segments, where each segment is a contiguous piece of data (recording, sorting, events).

 Import rules